Nintendo of America, Inc. v. Blockbuster Entertainment Corp.: Impact and legacy

-Nintendo turned its attention to counterfeit games, including a Taiwanese company calling themselves the "Nintendo Electronic Company".
+Nintendo turned its attention to counterfeit games, including a Taiwanese company calling themselves both the "Nintendo Electronic Company" and "NTDEC" for short.
 In 1991, the Taiwanese cartridge-sellers pleaded guilty to trafficking in counterfeit goods in criminal court, leading to a 1993 civil suit where they were ordered to pay $24 million in damages to Nintendo.
 Nintendo and Blockbuster repaired the business relationship after their lawsuit, and collaborated throughout the 1990s and early 2000s.
 This included Nintendo allowing Blockbuster to rent and sell a number of games made exclusive to the rental company's stores.
-The video game rental market continued to grow, and by 2008, Blockbuster earned over $200 million in revenue from video game rentals.
-However, the company began to suffer losses due to competition from video on demand services, Redbox automated kiosks, and mail order services such as Netflix, with Blockbuster filing for bankruptcy in 2010.
-Nintendo continues to operate.
+The video game rental market continued to grow, and by 2008, Blockbuster was earning over $200 million in annual revenue from video game rentals.
+However, the company began to suffer losses due to competition from video on demand services, Redbox automated kiosks, and mail order services such as Netflix, leading Blockbuster to file for bankruptcy in 2010.
+Nintendo continues to operate, and Wired has noted the case as a symbol of Nintendo's ascent since in the late 1980s.

 The case has been noted by GamesRadar+ as one of the lawsuits that altered the course of the game industry, allowing the rental market to thrive for the years that followed.
 As the game industry came to accept video game rentals, companies turned their attention to the economic threat of used game sales.
-Later game consoles such as the Playstation 2 and the Xbox 360 added DVD playback and software services such as social media, positioning them as general purpose computer and entertainment systems, thus avoiding the Nintendo exception for game consoles.
+Later game consoles such as the PlayStation 2 and the Xbox 360 added DVD playback and software services such as social media, positioning them as general purpose computer and entertainment systems, thus avoiding the Nintendo exception for game consoles.
 Moreover, the first-sale doctrine was revisited in the 2008 case Vernor v.
 Autodesk, where Autodesk enforced prohibitions on the resale of their copyrighted software using an end-user license agreement.
 Autodesk declared in the software packaging that the end-user was purchasing a singular, non-transferable license to the software, thus limiting the sale of used software.
 When Microsoft announced the Xbox One, they initially planned to prevent the console from playing used games through digital rights management technology, but relented after a consumer backlash.
 Attorney Mark Humphrey has noted that "secondary markets for video games are no longer protected by the first sale doctrine", as copyright holders can use new technologies such as digital downloading and streaming media where first sale does not technically apply.